The Castle (1997 Australian film): Plot

 A new breath of hope comes with the surprise arrival of Lawrence, who reveals himself to be a retired Queen's Counsel.
 Lawrence has taken an interest in the Kerrigans' case, in part due to his extensive experience in constitutional law, and offers to argue before the High Court of Australia on their behalf, for the public good.
-Lawrence makes a persuasive case that the Kerrigans have the right to just terms of compensation for acquisition of property under Section 51(xxxi) of the Australian Constitution.
+Lawrence makes a persuasive case that the Kerrigans have the right to just terms of compensation for the acquisition of property under Section 51(xxxi) of the Australian Constitution.
 He closes by paraphrasing Darryl's own comments that his house is more than just a structure of bricks and mortar, but a home built with love and shared memories.
 The court rules in favour of the Kerrigans, and their case becomes a landmark precedent on the subject.
 An epilogue shows that the Kerrigans continue to prosper happily, and Lawrence becomes a lasting friend of the family.